rowend/codeigniter-migrations-mysql/README.md

     an primary_key => TRUE in field config
 4. MySQL primary foreign key fields, to create relations you need to colocate an array with field and table.
+5. MySQL extra, this is an array with sql string to be exectued.
+    This array is placed in table config.
+Is useful to create some structure tables.

 Example - chocolate table
 -------------------------